vajro/MaterialDialog/README.md

 Add `setContetnView()`

 ## BUG
 Can not show soft keyboard automatically when focus is on an EditText.
+QAQ

 [demo apk](/demo-release.apk)